-Community for Excellence
+Community For Excellence

 JoAnn Yoshida Cornell (Pronouns: She/her/hers)